MetOffice/CMEW/doc/source/user_guide/workflow.rst

   :Executes:
      The ``compare.sh`` script from the |Rose| app
   :Details:
-     Runs for every assessment area defined in the workflow
+     Runs for every assessment area defined in the workflow, after the completion of the process job

 Design considerations
 ---------------------